Nicole Bass: Personal life

 Bass was married to Richard "Bob" Fuchs from 1985 until his death in 2013.
 At the time of her death, Bass was in a relationship with her business partner, Kristen Marrone.

 In 2006, Bass was hospitalized due to steroid-influenced pancreatitis.

 Death

-On February 16, 2017, girlfriend Kristen Marrone posted a statement on Bass' official Facebook stating that Bass had been hospitalized after being found unconscious at her apartment.
-Later that day, she was declared to be medically brain dead following a heart attack.
+On February 16, 2017, Bass's girlfriend Kristen Marrone posted a statement on Bass' official Facebook stating that Bass had been hospitalized after being found unconscious at her apartment.
+Later that day, Bass was declared to be medically brain dead following a heart attack.
 Her family and friends were with her that evening as she was taken off life support.
 Bass died on February 17 at the age of 52.